canstralian/ForkDATThang/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute the code, but remember to adhere to the license terms.
+This project is licensed under the **No Modification License**.
+No one has permission to modify, distribute, or use this code for any purpose.
+This code is provided for educational purposes only and should not be used for any malicious activities.
+The author is not responsible for any consequences resulting from the misuse of this code.